The star of The CW’s Batwoman series has quit.

 As for the joint statement from The CW, Warner Bros.
 TV and Berlanti Productions: “Warner Bros.
 Television, The CW and Berlanti Productions thank Ruby for her contributions to the success of our first season and wish her all the best.
 The studio and network are firmly committed to Batwoman’s second season and long-term future, and we — along with the show’s talented creative team — look forward to sharing its new direction, including the casting of a new lead actress and member of the LGBTQ community, in the coming months.”

 As that company statement confirmed, the show is to continue with a new star.
 Rose took on a history-making role with Kate Kane / Batwoman, the first lesbian superhero to lead a live-action television series.
-There was a big wave of backlash following Rose’s announcement, leading to the actress leaving Twitter.
+There was a big wave of backlash following Rose’s casting, leading to the actress leaving Twitter.

 The first season of Batwoman was intended to have 22 episodes, but was forced to wrap with 20 episodes after the coronavirus pandemic caused production to cease early.